Schema Augmentation for Zero-Shot Domain Adaptation in Dialogue State Tracking: Methods

-Domain adaptation is often addressed by leveraging target domain data for fine-tuning \cite{dingliwal2021few,zeng2021domain} or as few-shot examples during inference \cite{yang2023dual,chen2023stabilized,rastogi2019scaling,hu2022context}.
-However, reliably annotated data for unseen domains is often unavailable.
-To address this, we propose to achieve zero-shot adaptation through data augmentation.
-New domains differ from existing ones in their labeling schema and dialogues.
-Large language models (LLMs), pre-trained on vast amounts of natural language, are likely robust to variations in dialogue, so we focus on differences in schema.

-Our method, \emph{Schema Augmentation}, generates augmented data by altering domain and slot names to enhance the model’s robustness to schema changes.
-We introduce two types of Schema Augmentation.
-First, in \textbf{Synonym Schema Augmentation (SSA)}, we replace domain and slot names with synonyms.
-Second, in \textbf{Encoding Schema Augmentation (ESA)}, we replace domains and slots with non-semantic codes, requiring the model to rely on slot descriptions and possible values to predict the dialogue state accurately.
-Figure \ref{fig:example} shows examples of each method.
+In our method, \emph{Schema Augmentation}, we generate augmented data by altering domain and slot names to enhance the model’s robustness to schema changes.
+We explore two types of Schema Augmentation: \textit{Synonym Schema Augmentation (SSA)}, in which we replace domain and slot names with synonyms; and \textit{Encoding Schema Augmentation (ESA)}, in which we replace domains and slots with non-semantic codes, requiring the model to rely on slot descriptions and possible values to predict the dialogue state accurately.
+Figure \ref{fig:example} illustrates and example of these two types of replacements.

-For both types of augmentation, we experiment with two variations: single and multi.
-In single-SSA and single-ESA, we use a static synonym or code replacement for each domain and slot.
-In multi-SSA and multi-ESA, we randomly select the replacement for each sample from a pre-determined list.
+For both types of augmentation, we utilize multiple possible replacements for each slot and domain.
+We randomly select the replacement for each sample from a pre-determined list.
 Gemini \cite{team2023gemini} provides the synonym lists, while we create encodings by appending integers to ‘domain’ or ‘slot.’
-In multi-ESA, we ensure non-overlapping encodings for each domain and slot by using disjoint ranges of integers.
-The replacements used in both cases are provided in Appendix \ref{sec:appendix}.
+In ESA, we ensure non-overlapping encodings for each domain and slot by using disjoint ranges of integers.
+Appendix \ref{sec:appendix} describes replacements used in both cases.